curtiskim808/appainway-fe/README.md

   npm run dev
 ```

+Visit your dev

 ![alt text](image.png)

-4. Or run the application using Docker
+4. (Optional) run the application using Docker

 You can also reference the Dockerfile to run the application.
 Build and run the Docker container with the following commands: